k3kaimu/dffdd/README.md

 ```

-## Example: build and run a full-duplex simulator
+## Step 3: Build and run a full-duplex simulator

 ~~~~
 $ cd apps/sim